brsynth/rptools/rptools/rpviz/README.md

 `NAD-OR-NADP`), then the MNX ID is used as ID in the network.json file.
 If no MNX is available, then an error is logged and the execution is continued.
 - rpSBML file name should end by `.xml`
-- Target chemical have a SBML ID starting by `TARGET`
+- Target chemical has an SBML ID starting by `TARGET`

 ## Known bugs and feature requests